Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 }
 ```

-We just call `InputManager.IsDownActionPressed`, `InputManager.IsUpActionPressed` and `InputManager.IsValidationActionPressed` instead of the previous input functions.
+We call `InputManager.IsDownActionPressed`, `IsUpActionPressed`, and `IsValidationActionPressed` instead of the previous low-level input checks.

 For the `SceneGameOver`: